cboettig/pdg_control/inst/examples/figure3.md

 # Calculating the value of information

- Implements a numerical version of the SDP described in (Sethi _et. al._ 2005).
+ Implements a numerical version of the SDP described in .
  Compute the optimal solution under different forms of uncertainty.